Nonprofit Rebranding: How to Decide if it’s Right for Your Organization

 Begin by doing a self-assessment of your brand and make sure to enlist current stakeholders (internal and external) to help you with this process.
 Conducting Stakeholder Interviews are the easiest way to get outside input – just make sure you choose people who have distinctly different roles/relationships with your organization.
 A quick sampling would include a board member, senior staff member, junior staff member and 2 people your organization serves.

-Now that you know why you want to rebrand, there is still the question of what type of rebranding you should do.
+Now that you know why you want to rebrand, there is still the question of what type of nonprofit rebranding you should do.
 Below are 3 types to consider.

 1. The Full Rebrand

 Consider this option when your organizational values and the community you serve have both changed.
 Or, maybe there is a competing organization that has a similar name and you are finding too much confusion is occurring.
-A full rebranding can be a difficult process both in terms of figuring out where you are going and just the simple adjustment of “change,” so make sure that you and your community stakeholders are ready to be open and fully engaged in this process.
+Full nonprofit rebranding can be a difficult process both in terms of figuring out where you are going and just the simple adjustment of “change,” so make sure that you and your community stakeholders are ready to be open and fully engaged in this process.

 What it takes

-A full rebrand would include a renaming, creating new messaging (including a new mission statement), logo and visual identity.
+Full nonprofit rebranding would include a renaming, creating new messaging (including a new mission statement), logo and visual identity.
 Once you are ready to start this process, begin with establishing your new core values and then build your mission statement from there.

 Often times creating various moodboards based on your core values will help you establish a new vision, direction and strong visual language.
 Once this is complete, it is time to create new print and digital/web assets to reflect your new brand.
 It is also important to plan your re-launch strategy so that people who know you well, will know that you have changed.